Facebook Messenger

 Workflow Builder

-4. Set up the Trigger
+4. Setting up the Trigger

 Triggers are the starting point of automation – events that trigger a process.

-Step 1: Add a Trigger element
+Step 1: Add Trigger element

 Drag and drop the Trigger element onto the canvas or click on an existing Trigger node.